agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 [map_stats]: https://assets.blz-contentstack.com/v3/assets/blt321317473c90505c/blt4c7ee43fcc7a63c2/61537dcd1bb8c23cf8bbde70/match_map_stats.zip

-The second data source is the standings of all teams by season as determined at the end of the regular season.
-I scrape this from [Liquipedia][liquipedia].
-I use the regular season standings instead of the final standings because final standings are based on a handful of playoff games while the season standings incorporate many more matches and so provide a more accurate estimate of a team's performance.
+The second data source is the regular season standings of all the teams.
+I scrape this data from [Liquipedia][liquipedia].
+I use the regular season standings because the final standings are based on a handful of playoff games while the season standings incorporate many more matches and so provide a more accurate estimate of a team's performance.

 [liquipedia]: https://liquipedia.net/overwatch/Overwatch_League